0.0 Executive Summary

 Risk: Backup Failure

-Keeping only one backup in one location risks total data loss.
+Keeping only one backup in one location risks the total loss of data.

 Mitigation: Always keep at least one backup offsite or in the cloud.